LED Lighting Terminology – Speaking the Industry Language

 Decorative Lamp: A lamp with a candle-like or globe shape envelope.

-DesignLights Consortium: a non-profit organization whose mission is to drive efficient lighting by defining quality, facilitating thought leadership, and delivering tools and resources to the lighting market through open dialogue and collaboration.
+DesignLights Consortium (DLC): a non-profit organization whose mission is to drive efficient lighting by defining quality, facilitating thought leadership, and delivering tools and resources to the lighting market through open dialogue and collaboration.

 Dimmable Lamp: A lamp capable of emitting varying levels of light controlled by a dimming device.